vanHeemstraSystems/home-assistant-with-visual-studio-code/300/README.md

 Optional: Once Visual Studio Server has started, restart Home Assistant and make a backup so the new add-on is included in your backup.

 You should see the icon and the label ```Studio Code Server``` in the sidebar of your Home Assistant instance.
-Click on it to open Visual Studio within your Home Assistant instance.
+Click on it to open Visual Studio Code within your Home Assistant instance.